Created by: David Simon || Written by: David Simon, Ed Burns

 Still, even in the face of this glaring weakness, The Wire remains tightly orchestrated to delivers thrills time and time again.
 The detailed, sprawling narrative of an entire city is like nothing you’ve ever seen before.
 Forget the fake, over-stylized action of the CSIs of the world — enter a real crime drama and appreciate a television narrative that critically analyzes the sociopolitical structures that underline and overcast all human life.
 This is the great American story of a great American city.

 SUMMARY & RECOMMENDATION: The Wire portrays a detailed, layered story encapsulating a sprawling ensemble cast of unforgettable characters.
 Each season is unique and adds new and exciting conflicts to the story of Baltimore.
-The show’s cinematic violence is an intense experience that is used as an invaluable narrative device, not a cheap, exploitative set-piece that distracts from the storytelling.
-When the guns blaze, they mean something.
+The show’s production feels almost workmanlike to a fault, utilizing effective handheld techniques as well as noir lighting, diegetic recording devices, and unforgettable soundtrack montage sequences.
+The show looks as great as it feels.

 — However… the main premise of the fifth and final season is unbelievable at best and plain silly worst.
-It’s an unfortunate stain on an otherwise near perfect TV-experience.
+It is an unfortunate stain on an otherwise near perfect television experience.

 ? — Detective: Well, if Snotboogie always stole the money, why’d you let him play? || Witness: Got to –— this America, man.